Hatcho miso genuine products upgrade the dishes

-Hatcho miso powder has two types of packages.
+KAKUKYU Hatcho Miso has two types of products

 To make miso soup in one bowl, you need about 0.5 oz Hatcho miso powder